amonjot/METAmiDIV/README.md

 ### **1. Setup:**

-To format current repository and install dependencies, launch installation script:
+To format current repository and install dependencies.

+First, launch the part A of installation script which install miniconda:

+`bash 0A_Miniconda.sh`

+You have to close and open a new terminal to initialize miniconda.
+Then, launch the part B of the installation script:

-`bash 0_Install.sh`
+`bash 0B_Install.sh`

 Specify a database (PR2, SILVA or BOTH).